joe-mccann-dev/chess/README.md

 - Stalemate => A player has no legal moves and their king is not in check.
 - Game will conclude upon either stalemate or checkmate

-#### Reflection
+### Reflection

 This project was very challenging.
 If I am honest, I think I struggled with organization and a lack of planning.
 I think those two things slowed me down and added unnecessary difficulty to an already difficult task.
+Lesson learned though.
+Going forward, I will pay more attention to these things.

 I remember when I was doing Web Dev 101.
 I had finished the Rock Paper Scissors assignment and thought, "How will I ever do chess?"
 And then I did it.
 There is definite room for improvement.
 I didn't write enough tests, and the code is kind of messy in places.
 But I finished it, a functional chess game.
 And I couldn't have done it without the fantastic support of The Odin Project community.

-##### TODO
+#### TODO

 - Learn more about OOP and design patterns.